STARS AND SOIL: CHAPTER TWO

 Go back to Whick… Going back home…

-And now her daydreams would be real.
+And now her daydreams will be real.
 Wringing her hands, anticipating the joyous news, she opens the door for them.
-Wasting no time, she ushers them to the dining room, hoping that the food is not too cold.
-“What is going on?” she asks, not even wasting time with the usual small talk to catch up.
-Her stomach is in knots, making her own enjoyment of warm food moot, but she picks up her fork anyway.
+Wasting no time, she ushers them to the dining room and motions for them to take a seat, hoping that the food is not too cold.
+“What is going on?” she asks, not even wasting time with the usual small talk.
+Her stomach is in knots, making her own enjoyment of warm food moot, but she picks up her fork, anyway.

 Da pulls out the chair for Pa and then settles into his own.
 They stare at each other in solemn silence.
 Pa fiddles with his wedding ring.
 “The business is very profitable now,” he says.
 “The owner of such a business, one that can continue to expand and grow, should have primary operations here.”

 “You want me to go back to Whick?”
-She was going back home.
-She was going home!
+She is going back home.
+She is going home!
 Her fathers would move here, taking over this townhouse.
 Or maybe the “accommodations” they had found for themselves would be their new home.

-Her fathers will staff the office here, and she is going home.
+Her fathers will staff the office here, and she will go home.

 “You… you are moving here, aren’t you?
 You’re the founders and owners.
 You should be the ones here.”